Judicial Review

 Bates Wells is one of a very small number of firms which has a genuine, stand-alone public and regulatory law team, specialising in judicial review.
 We have an impressive track record in high profile and complex challenges at all levels of the domestic system, as well as in the European Court of Human Rights.

-How we can help
+How we help

 We see judicial review as a specialist area.
 Cases must be brought on bespoke grounds, they are governed by a separate set of procedural rules, and they require consideration of issues that don’t arise in other types of litigation.

 Our team benefits from the diverse expertise gained by our lawyers in their pre-Bates Wells careers; some have defended judicial reviews while working for government departments, others have brought claims while working in-house in the non-profit sector.
-As a result, they see proceedings from every side.
+As a result, we see proceedings from every side.

 Our extensive judicial review experience includes: